CSCfi/csc-user-guide/docs/apps/julia.md

 (v1.8) pkg> add Example
 ```

-The package is added to the active environment.
 The default environment is `v1.8`, as shown in the REPL.
 We can do the same in a Julia script by loading `Pkg` and using the `add` function.

 ```julia